 Cook Korean!: A Comic Book with Recipes, written by Robin Ha, features over 60 recipes in an interesting and unique graphic novel format.
 Highly detailed and colorful illustrations are used to showcase Korean culture and favorite recipes including Gamja Sujebi (Hand-Pulled Dough Soup with Potatoes), Sigeumchi Namul (Soy Spinach), Nakji Dupbap (Spicy Octopus over Rice), Tangsuyuk (Sweet and Sour Pork), and Galbi (Grilled Beef Short Ribs).
+I will also be sharing her recipe for Bulgogi Dupbap (Korean Soy Garlic Beef over Rice) following the review.

 Robin Ha was born in South Korea and moved to the United States at the age of 14.
 She didn’t actually learn how to cook until she went to Italy during her senior year of college and stayed with an Italian family for two weeks.
 After becoming inspired, she spent the rest of her time in Italy in group housing with a communal kitchen and learned even more about cooking.
-She graduated from the Rhode Island School of Design with a BFA in illustration.
+Ha graduated from the Rhode Island School of Design with a BFA in illustration.
 She worked in the fashion industry in New York City and was featured in independent comics anthologies such as Secret Identities and The Strumpet along with Marvel Comics and Heavy Metal magazine.
 She now lives in Falls Church, Virginia and features Korean recipe comics on her blog, Banchan in 2 Pages.

 The chapters are divided based on course: Introduction, Kimchi and Pickles, Vegetable Side Dishes, Meat and Poultry, Seafood, Soups and Stews, Porridges, Noodles and Rice Cakes, Snacks and Street Food, Cocktails and Anju, and Korean Fusion.
 The contents page also has the recipes listed under each chapter with page numbers.